LyteFM/di-cograph-java/README.md

 cmake ..

-make
+make -j 4

 cd ../..

 cd OverlapComponentProg/

-make
+make -j 4

 The maven-steps can be skipped if you directly use the DCEdit-1.0.jar and don't want to compile the java sources.

 **Add CPlex-jar to your local maven repository (change the path) and compile.**

-mvn install:install-file -Dfile=/Users/praktikant/Applications/IBM/ILOG/CPLEX_Studio1271/cplex/lib/cplex.jar -DgroupId=ilog -DartifactId=cplex -Dversion=12.7 -Dpackaging=jar
+mvn install:install-file -Dfile=/opt/ibm/ILOG/CPLEX_Studio1271/cplex/lib/cplex.jar -DgroupId=ilog -DartifactId=cplex -Dversion=12.7 -Dpackaging=jar

 mvn package